Dictionary » Nouns » Unbelief – Meaning, Definition, Synonyms and Antonyms

 Meanings of Unbelief

 Unbelief means a lack of faith, trust, or acceptance of something as true.
-It is often used in religious discussions to describe the absence of belief in a deity, doctrine, or spiritual truth, but it can also apply to other areas where doubt or rejection is involved.
+It’s commonly used in religious discussions to describe the absence of belief in a deity, doctrine, or spiritual truth, but it can also apply to everyday situations where a person rejects an idea, claim, or authority.

 Definition

 Unbelief is a noun that refers to the state or condition of not believing—especially in a religious, spiritual, or philosophical sense.
-It describes the rejection, absence, or suspension of belief in a claim, idea, or authority.
+It can describe outright denial, refusal to accept a claim, or a settled absence of faith in an idea or authority.

 Etymology

-The word “unbelief” comes from Middle English, formed by combining “un-” (meaning “not”) and “belief.”
-It has been in use since the 14th century, often in theological or philosophical contexts to denote the absence or denial of belief.
+The word “unbelief” comes from Middle English, formed by combining “un-” (meaning “not”) and “belief”.
+The term has been used in English since the 14th century, particularly in theological writing to denote the absence of faith.

 Example Sentences

-- Unbelief can be a starting point for seeking deeper truth.
+• Unbelief can be a starting point for seeking deeper truth, especially when it turns into careful investigation.

 Unbelief Synonyms